dfrnoch/discord-levelup/README.md

+#Discord Level-Up Bot
-# It will automatically send messages to levelup in mee6 or whatever bot
+## It will automatically send messages to levelup in mee6 or whatever bot
 ##Its pretty shitty code :D, mby i will remake it.

 ###Usage: